 QuickStart – Get Hands-on

 For those who prefer to “Try first, read later”, head to Juniper vLabs, a (free!) web-based lab environment that you can access any time to try Juniper products and features in a sandbox type environment.
-Among its many offerings is an IP Fabric with EVPN-VXLAN topology, which includes two data centers pre-built with centrally-routed bridging and edge-routed bridging architectures.
-Each fabric is built using vQFX virtual switching devices and the sandbox includes HealthBot, Juniper’s network health and diagnostic platform.
+Among its many offerings is an IP Fabric with EVPN-VXLAN topology which includes a data center setup pre-built with an edge-routed bridging architecture.

 Simply register for an account, log in, check out the IP Fabric with EVPN-VXLAN topology details page and you are on your way.
 You’ll be in a protected environment, so feel free to explore and mess around with the setup.
 Worried you’ll break it?
 Don’t be.
 You can tear down your work and start a new session any time.